-Westfield NY Westfield Quilters' Guild, formed in 1993, now has approximately 150 members.
-Meeting is at 7:00 p.m. the third Thursday of each month at the Firemen's Exempt Hall on Bourne St. We have a short business meeting, show and tell, and refreshments, and a short program of interest to quilters.
+The Westfield Quilters' Guild, established in 1993, currently has about 100 members.
+We meet on the third Thursday of each month at the Westfield Methodist Church, on Main Street, at 7:00 p.m.
+We have a short business meeting, quilting program, show and tell, and refreshments.
 Dues are $15.00 annually.

 Twin City Quilters Guild.
 We have approx. 110 members.
 We meet at 6:30pm on the first Wednesday of the month at the Wheatfield Community Center, Church Road.
 We have a block and fat quarter swap at each meeting.
 We also have several free workshops a year and shophop once a year.
 We make several hundred quilts each year for Project Linus.
 We also do other various forms of charity work.
 All are welcome - from just wanting to learn to experienced quilters.